 Finding the Balance: The Key to Resilience

 Understanding resilience in the Executive Assistant role is about learning how to balance the professional high wire we navigate daily.
 It’s about knowing when healthy pressure pushes us to grow and when it becomes too much, tipping us into the stress zone.
+One key to success is building emotional and mental resilience in the Executive Assistant role.

 Back in 2020, Heather Dallas, an NLP Practitioner, shared an idea that many of us can relate to: the curve of optimal performance.
 Think of it like a bell curve.
 On the far left, where pressure and challenges are minimal, we risk underperforming and feeling stagnant.
 On the far right, where pressure is overwhelming, we find ourselves in the stress zone, where job performance and well-being can suffer.
 Somewhere in the middle is the sweet spot, where we feel motivated and in control—this is where resilience helps us thrive.